 Wow, what a day.
 It all started out early in the week with some secret negotiations with Ben to borrow some of the best aero equipment made.
 Like this LAS aero helmet weighing in at only 450 grams.
+Additionally Ben allowed me to use his Reynolds Attack carbon racing wheels, weighing in at 1485 grams a set.
+(3.3 lbs)

 Now it was time to get the SAG (support and gear) wagon loaded up with our gear.
 Dev and I both have indoor trainers to warm-up prior to an event as well as makes it easier to haul the bikes around without strapping them down.
 This picture is before we loaded all the gear around the bikes.
 I'm not sure if we went on a bike ride or a camping trip once the van was loaded down with all of our gear but with an 0400 departure it would have sucked to get to the race and forgotten something.
+Just as Ben had predicted.
+We were the 1st ones on scene and staked out some prime real estate.
+Yes it was a little dark getting the bikes set-up but only about 30 mins before it was daylight.

 This was a 40K (25.2 mile) out and back time trial event beginning and ending at Malaekahana State Park